sirtiza34/SOC_Simulation_PIML_db4-Wavelets/README.md

 ### `S1_PIML_Modelling.ipynb`

-Builds the PIML model for SOC prediction.
+Builds the PIML model for $SOC_{stock}$ prediction.
 The script:

 - constructs baseline and future predictor datasets
 - trains constrained and unconstrained XGBoost models
-- applies bias correction and anchoring to match national SOC totals
+- applies bias correction and anchoring to match national $SOC_{stock}$ totals
 - quantifies prediction uncertainty using ensemble and quantile models
-- generates SOC projections for SSP scenarios
+- generates $SOC_{stock}$ projections for SSP scenarios
 - produces diagnostic plots, SHAP analysis, and learning curves

 ---

 ### `S2_Wavelet_Approximation.ipynb`

-Performs wavelet-based analysis of projected SOC trajectories.
+Performs wavelet-based analysis of projected $SOC_{stock}$ trajectories.
 The script:

-- decomposes SOC time series using Daubechies-4 wavelets
+- decomposes $SOC_{stock}$ time series using Daubechies-4 wavelets
-- extracts low-frequency SOC trend signals (A3 and A5 approximations)
+- extracts low-frequency $SOC_{stock}$ trend signals (A3 and A5 approximations)
 - detects structural breakpoints using the PELT algorithm
 - evaluates trend significance using Mann–Kendall tests and Sen’s slope
 - fits GAM smoothers to compare long-term trajectories
-- analyses regime-wise SOC sequestration rates
+- analyses regime-wise $SOC_{stock}$ sequestration rates
-- generates visualisations and statistical summaries of SOC trends.
+- generates visualisations and statistical summaries of $SOC_{stock}$ trends.

 ## Data Availability
 The datasets required to run the scripts are archived on Zenodo accessible at https://doi.org/10.5281/zenodo.18884892.
-The archive contains the processed spatial datasets used for SOC modelling, including climate forcings, LUH2 land-use forcings, and other static geo-environmental features required to reproduce the simulations.
+The archive contains the processed spatial datasets used for $SOC_{stock}$ modelling and simluation, including climate forcings, LUH2 land-use forcings, and other static geo-environmental features required to reproduce the simulations.

 **Data Citation:** Majid, S. I. (2026).
 Geostatistical Dataset for Topsoil Organic Carbon Modelling in India Using CMIP6 Climate Projections and LUH2 Land Use Data [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.18884892